FergusMok/Hack4Good-2021-frontend/README.md

 # Hack4Good2021

-This project was a submission for the Hack4Good hackathon, and we achieved the finalist position.
+This project was a submission for the Hack4Good hackathon organized by Developer Student Club NUS, and we achieved the finalist position.

 # Aim